crouvpony47/furdown/README.md

 [Download stable win32 builds.](https://github.com/crouvpony47/furdown/releases)

-### Changelog (v.0.5.0.0)
+### Changelog (v.0.5.1.0)
-- New feature: content update detection
-- Changed the default gallery URL to be the app user's gallery
+- Added: scraps galleries can now have a distinct filename pattern;
+- Fixed: better handling for HTTP 502 (and similar) errors when making a request to the CDN;
+- Added: advanced settings to help with alternative authentication scenarios (see "Advanced options" section below)

 ### A note about CF's "I'm Under Attack" mode
 - If you are already logged in but are shown the login form anyway, simply navigate to the FA main page.